Joseph Simpson (police officer): Early police career

 After working in the cotton industry for a short period he joined the Metropolitan Police in 1931 and was posted to "X" Division (Wembley), and later to "E" Division (Bow Street).

+An intriguing account by the writer Ernest Raymond is given in his autobiography of an encounter with Simpson as a Constable whilst at Bow Street:

-In 1934 he was selected by competitive examination to attend the first course of thirty students at Hendon Police College, beginning the course on 10 May, and was promoted to Acting Station Inspector on graduation at the top of his class in 1936, when he became an instructor at the college.
+In 1934 Simpson was selected by competitive examination to attend the first course of thirty students at Hendon Police College, beginning the course on 10 May, and was promoted to Acting Station Inspector on graduation at the top of his class in 1936, when he became an instructor at the college.

 Provincial police career

 In 1937, Simpson was called to the Bar by Gray's Inn.
 In July the same year he left the Metropolitan Police to become Assistant Chief Constable of Lincolnshire Constabulary.
 In 1939 he was seconded (as Acting Inspector of Constabularies) to the Regional Commissioner's Offices for Nottinghamshire and then for Cambridgeshire and in 1943 was appointed Chief Constable of Northumberland Constabulary.
 Simpson was appointed an Officer of the Order of the British Empire (OBE) in the 1946 New Year Honours for his services to civil defence.
 He transferred as Chief Constable to Surrey Constabulary later in 1946.
 He was awarded the King's Police and Fire Services Medal in the 1952 New Year Honours.